AnalyticAce/Quantitative-Finance/RSI_BOOM_SELL_STRATEGY/README.md

 3. **MetaTrader 5**: MetaTrader 5 is the trading platform used to retrieve historical price data and execute trades for the Maverick RSI Strategy.
 You can download MetaTrader 5 from the official MetaQuotes website: [https://www.metatrader5.com/en/download](https://www.metatrader5.com/en/download).
 After downloading, install MetaTrader 5 by following the installation instructions for your operating system.

 4. **MetaTrader 5 Terminal and Account**: After installing MetaTrader 5, you need to open a trading account within the platform.
 This trading account will be used to access historical price data and execute trades.
 If you don't have a trading account, you can open a demo account for testing purposes.
-To do this, open MetaTrader 5, go to "File" > "Open an Account", and follow the instructions to create a new demo account.
+To do this, open MetaTrader 5, go to "File" > "Open an Account," and follow the instructions to create a new demo account.

-Once you have Python, VSCode, and MetaTrader 5 installed and set up
+Once you have Python, VSCode, and MetaTrader 5 installed and set up, you can run the Maverick RSI Strategy and start exploring its features.

 ## License ✒️

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and adapt the strategy according to your needs.
 However, please note that trading in financial markets involves risks, and the strategy's performance may vary depending on various factors.
 It is recommended to thoroughly test the strategy and exercise caution when using it for real trading.
 The authors of this project are not responsible for any financial losses incurred while using the strategy.

-For detailed information on the implementation and usage of the Maverick RSI Strategy, please refer to the `maverick.ipynb` Jupyter notebook in the `Documentation` directory.
+For detailed information on the implementation and usage of the Maverick RSI Strategy, please refer to the `Documentation/Documentation.ipynb` Jupyter notebook.

 For any issues or suggestions, please feel free to open an [issue](https://github.com/AnalyticAce/Algorithmic-Trading-Projects/issues) on GitHub.